opentext/storyteller/docs/stl/driver.md

 -   [Layout XML](https://rawgit.com/opentext/storyteller/master/docplatform/distribution/py/regr_output/vfdesigns/composc/corrman_adhoc_empty-layout-xml-py-m.layout.xml/stl.xml)
 -   [Layout HTML](https://rawgit.com/opentext/storyteller/master/docplatform/distribution/py/regr_output/vfdesigns/composc/corrman_adhoc_empty-layout-html-py-m.layout.html/index.html)

 If on the other hand a *Client* wants to mimic the *Runtime Formatter Behavior* as closely as possible, then he makes sure to avoid using *Placeholder Content* to make an *Empty Section* actually empty.
 It could be either a separate *Preview Mode* or the behavior could be changed just for a specific *Section*.

 ### IDs

 From the *Page Layout* driver standpoint the *IDs* of individual *Sections* and *Fragments* are completely transparent - those are just strings carried from the *IDocSurface* pipeline to the output XML.

 There must be some kind of a contract between *External Content Providers* and *Consumer* in order to give the IDs some meaning.

 ## Resources

 *Resources* represent mainly rasterized data - it can be rasterized *Pages* or alternatively more fine-grained structures like *Areas*.
 All *Resources* are kept under the `stl:resources` element and `stl:resource` element represents individual resources.

-In current version *Resources* just represent rasterized page backgrounds, so right now there is a one-to-one correspondence between `stl:page` and `stl:resource` elements.
-Resources could in principle be embedded directly under the `stl=page` element, but we chose to kept them separately from *Layout* hierarchy.
+In current version *Resources* just represent rasterized page backgrounds, so right now there is a one-to-one correspondence between
+`stl:page` and `stl:resource` elements.
+Resources could in principle be embedded directly under the `stl:page` element, but we chose to kept them separately from *Layout* hierarchy.

 There are several reasons why we decided to keep them separate in the XML structure:

 -   *Readability* - it is more human readable if we do not mix the layout hierachy information with raw image data
 -   *Flexibility* - there is a possibility to request just *layout info* without any raster.